 To combat these triggers, establish new rules and boundaries for yourself.
 Abstain from dinners at bars and take coworkers to lunch at a cafe instead.
 Accept that you’ll have to say no to certain social activities involving substances, and find new ways to be social.
 Surround yourself with people who support your sobriety, and learn how to manage stress in a healthy way.
 Talk regularly to a counselor or close confidante about your emotions in and out of work.

-More Tips for Returning to Work After Rehab
+More Resources for Returning to Work After Rehab

 Here are some more things to keep in mind when finding employment after rehab: